raystack/compass/docs/reference/configuration.md

 ## Search

-Variables for Columbus's Search or Discovery feature.
+Variables for Compass's Search or Discovery feature.

 ### `SEARCH_WHITELIST`